keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

 ### Integrate OpenTelemetry into the Keptn Lifecycle Toolkit

-To integrate OpenTelementry into the Keptn Lifecycle Toolkit:
+To integrate OpenTelemetry into the Keptn Lifecycle Toolkit:

 - Apply
   [basic annotations](../implementing/integrate/#basic-annotations)